The Eagle (1926) Directed by Clarence Brown. Rudolph Valentino, Vilma Banky, Louise Dresser (76 minutes).

 When he arrived in Hollywood, he was told that his dark complexion would relegate him to villain roles, but that was fine, for now.
 In 1921 he caught the eye of June Mathis, who was one of the most powerful women in Hollywood, a successful screenwriter with a shrewd eye for talent.
 She cast him as Julio, an Argentine playboy, the hero of The Four Horsemen of the Apocalypse, a popular novel by Vincente Blasco-Ibañez.
 Many of his books, like Torrent, were adapted into silent films, Blood and Sand would become a later hit for Valentino (and Tyrone Power later on).
 Julio dances a sensual tango, moves abroad to enjoy the artistic atmosphere of Paris and finds meaning on the battlefield in WW I. Valentino was a sensation as Julio and then immediate filmed The Sheik.

 The Sheik was a trashy novel penned by Edith M. Hull, equivalent in its cultural impact to something like the Twilight novels, or 50 Shades of Gray.
-Lady Diana Manners, a headstrong society beauty defies convention by making a trip into the Sahara desert accompanied only by guides.
+Lady Diana Manners, a headstrong society beauty defies convention by making a trip into the Sahara Desert accompanied only by guides.
 She is abducted by a handsome Sheik and carried off into his desert lair.
-“What do you want with me?” she demands, and he replies, “Are you not woman enough to know?”
+“What do you want with me?” she demands, and he replies, “Are you not woman enough to know?” read the book’s dialogue, transposed to title cards on the screen.
 The Sheik is an Orientalist rape fantasy which is problematic today, and Valentino was directed to overact his desires.
 But, at the time, his passionate looks, ravenous kisses, and intense focus on the object of his affection was no less than transformational.
 Women “thought of him as someone who could whisk away from humdrum lives to a romance-drenched fairyland where no one has to pay bills, tend children, chop onions or do the laundry.
 Rudolph Valentino would be forever stamped as a handsome, exotic Romeo who pursues and escapes with one particular woman, the object of his desire—not just any skirt who happens by” (Leider 171).

 Valentino also was somewhat of an androgenous character.
 It’s impossible to tell after a century, when all the people who knew him are long dead, and past interviews may be coded and guarded, but it seems that he was primarily if not exclusively straight, but the women he loved, his two wives, Jean Acker and Natacha Rambova, and his last love, Pola Negri, were bisexual.
 He loved flamboyant dressing and yet seemed to be completely confident in his masculinity.
 Apparently, this was a gigantic threat to the red-blooded American male.
 There were constant accusations that he was weak and effeminate on screen, a tango pirate, a lounge lizard, a gigolo, a Pink Powder Puff.
 He wore a chain link bracelet, called a “slave bracelet” a gift from his wife, and a wristwatch, at a time when real men carried pocket watches.
 The roles that his second wife, Natacha Rambova, who was very controlling about his career, chose for him and the outré costumed photographs that she staged drove male reporters and commentators wild.
 This only made women love him more, his sensuality, his beauty, coupled with an on-screen demonstration of passion made him the idol of idols.